 I would have to revamp my entire grading if my school adopted a policy like this.
 It wouldn't be too difficult to do, just time consuming.
 I'd make every assignment have a 50 point base.
 You write your name at the top - 50%.
 But the actual assessment would look radically different.
 There wouldn't be any more "easy" points available since they were just given 50 for their names.
 I wouldn't allow the policy to make my LETTER grades inflated.

 I would expect to have more failing students, though.
 Because the kids would know they didn't have to do their classwork or practice so they wouldn't be as skilled when it came test time.

 Well, if the lowest a student can ever get is a 50%, then it is inflating grades.
 Any time points are allocated for non-merit, grades are being inflated.
-Kind of like when every student get an additional 10% from say, a 62% to a 72%, to raise the average 10% to make the distribution of test scores a standard normal bell curve.
+Kind of like when every student get an additional 10% from say, a 62% to a 72%, to raise the average 10%.

 And I think getting an automatic 50% for writing your name is the easiest number of points you can ever get.
 Imagine if you got an automatic 800/1,600 on the SAT just for putting your name.